I built this because I was the guy waking up tired after 8 hours.

 Every snore, every breathing pause time-stamped.
 Tap any event to hear it.
 The number won't be life-changing.
 The audio at 3:47 a.m. usually is.

 I'm not going to do the "start your transformation today" close.
-If something here matched something in your life, try it.
-If it doesn't help, you didn't lose anything but a few nights of curiosity.
+If something here matched something in your life, get on the list.
+One email at launch, no marketing nudges before it.
 I built this for the version of me from two years ago.
 Hopefully it helps the version of you reading this.